medibloc/panacea-core/.gitbook/1-users/3-data-exchange/2-provide-data.md

 Since only the data verified by oracle can be provided to a deal, providers should first request data verification to oracle.

-As a result of verification, oracle will issue a certificate, then provider can provide their data by submitting a consent with the certificate to Panacea public blockchain.
+As a result of verification, oracle will issue a certificate, then provider can provide their data by submitting a consent with the certificate to Panacea.

 In the whole process of data transmission, the data is encrypted so that no one can access the original data.

-The transmission of data and the payment of rewards are managed atomically through the Panacea public blockchain, so consumers can get the data only when the reward payment is completed.
+The transmission of data and the payment of rewards are managed atomically through the Panacea, so consumers can get the data only when the reward payment is completed.

 ## Request data verification to oracle

 Before request to oracle, you should encrypt your data for privacy preserving.
-Encryption can be done using your chain account key and oracle public key which is registered in Panacea public blockchain.
+Encryption can be done using your chain account key and oracle public key which is registered in Panacea.
 This makes only oracles can decrypt and verify your original data in secure area.
 For more details about data secure area, please see [Confidential Oracle](../../3-protocol-devs/1-dep-specs/5-confidential-oracle.md).